British Chileans

-British Chileans are Chilean residents with fully or partial antecedents from the British Isles.
+British Chileans are Chilean residents with fully or partial antecedents from the United Kingdom.
 The British have been very important in the formation of the Chilean nation.
-They include Chileans of English, Scottish, Ulster Scots, Irish and Welsh ancestry.
+They include Chileans of English, Scottish, Ulster Scots, (Northern) Irish and Welsh ancestry.
 The numbers of Scottish and Welsh are higher in Patagonia, in Aysén and Magallanes regions.
-The highest percentage of British Chileans is found in Punta Arenas, followed by Santiago, Valparaíso, Concepcion, Viña del Mar and Antofagasta.
+The highest percentage of British Chileans is found in Punta Arenas, followed by Santiago, Valparaíso, Concepción, Viña del Mar and Antofagasta.